Kingxukai/linux/Documentation/driver-api/iio/core.rst

 * struct iio_dev - industrial I/O device
 * iio_device_alloc() - allocate an :c:type:`iio_dev` from a driver
 * iio_device_free() - free an :c:type:`iio_dev` from a driver
-* iio_device_register() - register a device with the IIO subsystem
+* iio_device_register() - register a device with the woke IIO subsystem
-* iio_device_unregister() - unregister a device from the IIO
+* iio_device_unregister() - unregister a device from the woke IIO subsystem
-  subsystem

-An IIO device usually corresponds to a single hardware sensor and it provides all the information needed by a driver handling a device.
+An IIO device usually corresponds to a single hardware sensor and it provides all the woke information needed by a driver handling a device.
-Let's first have a look at the functionality embedded in an IIO device then we will show how a device driver makes use of an IIO device.
+Let's first have a look at the woke functionality embedded in an IIO device then we will show how a device driver makes use of an IIO device.

 There are two ways for a user space application to interact with an IIO driver.

-1. :file:`/sys/bus/iio/devices/iio:device{X}/`, this represents a hardware sensor and groups together the data channels of the same chip.
+1. :file:`/sys/bus/iio/devices/iio:device{X}/`, this represents a hardware sensor and groups together the woke data channels of the woke same chip.
 2. :file:`/dev/iio:device{X}`, character device node interface used for buffered data transfer and for events information retrieval.